 Bariatric surgery financing programs can help you pay for your weight loss procedure when insurance does not pre-approve the claim.

-Unsecured personal loans, in-house payment plans backed by third-party companies, and secured home equity loans allow you to pay the surgeon in advance and then repay the lender later on through installments.
+Unsecured personal loans, in-house payment plans backed by third-party companies, and secured home equity loans allow you to pay the surgeon in advance and repay the lender later on through installments.